Bangladesh Davis Cup team

 The Bangladesh Davis Cup team represents Bangladesh in Davis Cup tennis competition and are governed by the Bangladesh Tennis Federation.

-Bangladesh currently compete in the Asia/Oceania Zone of Group IV.
+Bangladesh currently competes in the Asia/Oceania Zone of Group IV.

+In the 2022 Davis Cup Asia/Oceania Zone Group IV, Bangladesh lost both matches 3–0, against Sri Lanka and Kyrgyzstan and finished last in their group.

 History

 Bangladesh made its Davis Cup debut in 1986.
-They reached the semi-finals three years later in the 1989 Davis Cup held in Singapore.
+They reached the semi-finals three years later, in the 1989 Davis Cup, held in Singapore.
 Bangladesh hosted the 1998 Davis Cup in Dhaka, where eight countries participated including Bangladesh, Bahrain, Iraq, Pacific Oceania, and Brunei.
 The Bangladesh team were runners-up in the group level.
 The youngest player to play in Davis Cup is from Bangladesh and his name is Mohammed-Akhtar Hossain.
 He was 13 years and 326 days when he played Myanmar in 2003.
 Bangladesh played in Asia/Oceania Zone Group III in the Davis Cup 2012. but was relegated to Group IV the following year.
 They have remained in this group since then.

-Current team (2022)
+Current team

+The 2022 Davis Cup team consists of: